 A South Korea address can combine current and non-current post codes with street-based and lot-based address information.
-A lot-based address might have an older or newer post code, and a street-based address might have an older or newer post code.
+A lot-based address might use an older or newer post code, and a street-based address might use an older or newer post code.
+Additionally, a lot-based address might match multiple current addresses if multiple buildings stand on the lot.
 You can use Address Verification to obtain different combinations of the address and the post code.
+If the address corresponds to multiple current addresses, you can use Address Verification to return all of the current address.
 The steps that you take depend on the combination of address data values in the input address and the versions of the address data that you require.